 - Fluticasone works by preventing the swelling and irritation in the walls of the small air passages in the lungs.
 It belongs to a group of medicines known as inhaled corticosteroids.
 It is also called a preventer (because when used every day it prevents asthma attacks).

 - Vilanterol works by relaxing and opening up the air passages and in that way makes breathing easier.
-It belongs to a group of medicines known as long-acting bronchodilators.

 - The dose of fluticasone + vilanterol is 1 inhalation once daily.

 - Follow your doctor's instructions carefully.
 The pharmacy label on your medicine will tell you how much to use, how often to use it and any special instructions.

 - Keep using your inhaler every day.
 Do not stop using it, even if you feel better.
 Since asthma and COPD are long-term conditions, prevention with fluticasone + vilanterol is ongoing and it will need to be used every day for months or years.

 - Try to use your inhaler at the same time each day, to help you to remember to use it regularly.

 - Fluticasone can cause a sore throat and hoarse voice - rinse your mouth after each use to prevent this.

 - If you miss a dose, you can take it as soon as you remember.
 But if it is nearly time for your next dose, just take your next dose at the right time.